 Housing Needs Reports are required to report on the previous three census periods.
-At the time of completing this report, 2006, 2011, and 2016 Statistics Canada Census results were the three most recent years available.
-The next national census has been completed for 2021 and results will begin to become available in 2022.
+At the time of the initial release of this report, 2006, 2011, and 2016 Statistics Canada Census results were the three most recent years available.
+The 2021 national census results were released in 2022 and were used to revise this report with updated figures in key sections where data was available.